wbotelhos/blog/content/articles/graphql-with-absinthe-on-phoenix-query-and-dataloader.md

 Cannot return null for non-nullable field
 ```

-It happens because we load the book, but not the verses relations.
+It happens because we load the book, but not the verse's relations.
 To fix it we can preload the verses:

 ```elixir
 def get_book!(id), do: Repo.get!(Book, id) |> Repo.preload(:verses)